Grant Road Industrial Center

 On this website a building owners can post space available flyers, links to their real estate broker, their favorite contractors, tenants or any general information concerning Grant Road Industrial Center.
 Also, available are the CC&R's, By Laws and Annual Meeting Minutes and Park News.
 The website is an added way for association building owners keep up to date and give input or ideas to make this industrial park better.
 Feel free to give feedback or become involved.
 As a building owner you have voting rights and I encourage you to attend the annual association meeting the 1st week in December.

-Hite Security patrols at night--contact phone number: (520) 298-8834.
+Privateer Security Forces patrols at night, Their 24/7 contact phone number: (844) 657-8880.
 Be advised if you have an emergency first call 911 to get TPD officers to respond.
 Unfortunately, in today's world security planning is a must.
 A layered system will keep your business from experiencing down time due to vandalism.
 Check the preferred contractor list for a security system company or let your fingers do the walking in the phone book.
 Bright outside lights, motion lights, motion sensors, a monitored alarm, bars, fencing and barbed wire, laced fence, etc. All these components are important to having multi-layered security system.
 In today s world security is a component to a successful business.

 As the manager of Grant Road Industrial Center Owner's Association, Inc., I want to thank every member for their confidence.
 I appreciate any input and direction you want to offer.
-Kathy Chalfin, Association Secretary, is still at the ready to help you with any quarterly billing questions and transferal fees.
 Please engage by becoming a member of the Board of Directors and giving your ideas on how to improve our industrial park.
 We are a self-managed with low dues on only necessary expenses.
 Enjoy the new web site and I am looking forward to hearing from you.

 Sincerely,